-We recently had a happy tenant in Kansas City ask for a referral to a property management company in Phoenix, Arizona.
-We don’t have an office in Phoenix, so the best way to find a reputable property management company is to use the NARPM website.
-NARPM stands for National Association of Residential Property Managers.
+We recently had a happy tenant in Kansas City ask for a referral to a property management company in another city.
+We don’t have an office in the city where they are relocating, so the best way to find a reputable property management company is to use the NARPM website.
+(NARPM stands for National Association of Residential Property Managers.)

 We’ve seen plenty of “property management companies” that are actually run by one person in a truck.
 And we’ve seen property management companies that could really use some education and certification.
 NARPM is a great measuring tool for vetting a property management company.
 To learn more about the many ways NARPM helps property management companies to do business ethically and professionally, visit this page on the NARPM website.